minijackson/nixos-embedded-slides/slides.md

 :::

-## Using different versions of the same package---Generic
+## Using different versions of the same package---Generic{.fragile}

 . . .